google-mirror/build_240522/tools/compliance/README.md

-A LicenseCondition is an immutable tuple pairing a condition name with an originating target. e.g. Per current policy, a static library licensed under an MIT license would pair a "notice" condition with the static library target, and a dynamic license licensed under GPL would pair a "restricted" condition with the dynamic library target.
+A LicenseCondition is an immutable tuple pairing a condition name with an originating target. e.g. Per current policy, a static library licensed under an MIT license would pair a "notice" condition with the static library target, and a dynamic library licensed under GPL would pair a "restricted" condition with the dynamic library target.

 ### ResolutionSet